ripsawridge/site/site/contents/blog/2014/climbing_gym.md

 a structure triangle from your point of view), right hand presses on right hold, and you stand up and reach up and right for the next hold on left.

+Clip high.

 Once you gained that, you have to make use of the right structure edge to step higher, feet are on a sloping triangle.
 Some dicey moves in here are made easier by pressing up on a triangle to hold you in.
 A bit more work gets you to a position where your next hold is far on the left at shoulder level.
 It's tricky (core strength) to touch it, but once you do your object is to get DIRECTLY BELOW IT.

+Also, don't try to clip above your head here because the balance is poor.

 This isn't so hard with some fancy footwork.
 Your feet are on a slopy triangle.
 Reserve the far left edge of the triangle for your right foot, which